Phabbits/EricsMineModMadness/wiki/docs/index.md

 Once you are established, [setup a shop](/emmm/details/#setup-a-shop) to begin trading and strategize diplomacy with other teams.

 # Brief Mod Overview
 This competition will be played with several mods to facilitate a robust gameplay experience.
-All mods are downloaded automatically using the [Phame Launcher](https://phame.dev).
+All mods are downloaded automatically using the [Phame Launcher](https://phame.dev), see [How to Play](/emmm/how-to-play).
 See the list of mods [here](/emmm/details/#mods).

 # FAQ
 Have a question?
 Check out this [Frequently Asked Question](/emmm/faq/) page.